daverobertson63/elitetnk/Elite/readme.txt

 - Colour pallete uses some web colours - this could be better

-- Music is not working
+- Music is not working yet

 - Red cross on charts doesnt work on XOR mode properly

+- Keyboard slelection is too fast - better key events are needed

 - Lots of other things